Ibrahim Shekarau: Governorship

 As Governor, Shekarau opposed polio vaccination campaigns on the grounds that they are actually attempts to make Muslim women infertile.
 The World Health Organization denied this.

 He was the driving force behind the creation of the local religious police, the "Hisbah Guard", which enforces Sharia law.

 Shekarau initiated some large scale development projects in Kano State.
 He also hosted some world leaders like the former German Chancellor Schroeder, Prince Charles, among others.
 The Emir of Kano, Alhaji Ado Bayero conferred on him, the title of Sardauna of Kano, now of the leading emirate councillors.

 Presidential bid

-Governor Ibrahim Shekarau was one of the candidates for the Nigerian presidential elections of 2011.
+Governor Ibrahim Shekarau was one of the unsuccessful candidates for the Nigerian presidential elections of 2011 won by Goodluck Jonathan.